 PARENT/TEACHER CONFERENCES: For preschool aged children, the teaching team meets with each child's parents/guardians to discuss the child's progress in the program.
-These parent/teacher conferences occur in the fall, winter, and in the spring.
+These parent/teacher conferences occur in the fall, winter, and spring.
 For infants/toddlers, the teaching team meets with each child's parents/guardians four times per year, in the fall, winter, spring and summer.
 The conference is a time when parents can work with teachers to develop goals and recommend activities for the classroom and the home to support the child's learning.
-Typically these parent/teacher conferences are expected to occur at in person meetings or home visits.
+These parent/teacher conferences occur at in person meetings or during home visits.